patelarchana570-dot/iCoderBootstrap/README.md

 About

-iCoder is a responsive website created using HTML, CSS, and Bootstrap.
+iCoder is a responsive website created using HTML, CSS, and JavaScript.

 Features